DavidWalshCode/Ladder-Lads/README.md

 # Ladder-Lads
 Game made in PICO-8 for the 48 Hour GMTK Game Jam 2021

 Theme: Joined Together

 Created by David Walsh & Alasdair Allen

-Ladder Lads is the adventure of two idiots who have no idea how to use a ladder, rescuing a cat from a tree
+Ladder Lads is movement based puzzle game about two idiots who have no idea how to use a ladder, rescuing a cat from a tree

+The lads rotate 90° around each other and can extend and contract the ladder

-awj.itch.io/ladder-lads
+icth.io page: awj.itch.io/ladder-lads
+Game Jam Submission: itch.io/jam/gmtk-2021/rate/1087130

 CONTROLS:
 Left/Right Arrows: Rotate clockwise/anticlockwise